jamesdiffeycoding/RubyOnRails-Pokedex/README.md

-# Awesun Solar Energy Visualiser
+# Ruby on Rails Pokedex

 ## Inspiration
 As a new developer, it is easy to get stuck in a bubble learning just one programming language and never daring to venture outside of it. **So I wondered, what if I stepped outside of that bubble for myself?**?